aj-arts/aj-arts/README.md

 Q: So, Ajinkya tell me about yourself?
-A: i'd prefer aj and come on man, let's keep this short. it would help if you could be a bit more specific.
+A: i'd prefer aj and come on, let's keep this short. it would help if you could be a bit more specific.

 Q: Okay, so tell me about the languages...
 A: i am well versed in